 Our companion sites, Macworld and MacCentral, have been

-about Apple’s Boot Camp—the beta utility that allows an Intel Macintosh to run the Windows OS natively.
+full of news about Apple’s Boot Camp—the beta utility that allows an Intel Macintosh to run the Windows OS natively.
 But what does Boot Camp mean for those Mac-using iPod owners?

 Potentially, more than you might think.